 The gas regulator has a spindle 'O' ring housed inside the body which may need lubrication from time to time if the control becomes 'spongy' in operation, making precise gas control difficult.

-As stated previously in the lighting instructions, the full range of adjustment for normal burner operation is achieved within the first full rotation of the regulator knob, and it should only be unscrewed more than this for maintenance purposes and when the tank is empty, and there are no naked lights nearby.
+As stated in the lighting instructions the full range of adjustment for normal burner operation is achieved within the first full rotation of the regulator knob, and it should only be unscrewed more than this for maintenance purposes and when the tank is empty, and there are no naked lights nearby.

-To lubricate it, remove the knurled knob which is retained by a M3 socket grub screw (M1.5 AF Allen key required) in the side.
-Beneath the knob is a back-lash spring and white PTFE washer which will slide off the spindle.
+To lubricate it, remove the knurled knob which is retained by a M3 socket grub screw in the side.
+Beneath the knob is a backlash spring and white PTFE washer which will slide off the spindle.
 Unscrew the hexagon retaining nut then screw the spindle out of the body.
 The 'O' ring can now be lubricated.
 Replace the spindle followed by the retaining nut.
 Slide the white PTFE washer and backlash spring over the spindle and replace the knob.
-Note - that the grub screw that holds the knob in place tightens into a groove near the end of the spindle.
+Note that the grub screw that holds the knob in place tightens into a groove near the end of the spindle.

-Regulator (O' ring to be lubricated Retaining Nut Spring Regulator Spring Regulator White PTFE Knurled Washer Knob
+Gas Regulator (Internal Parts) Regulator 'O' ring to be Hexagon Back-Lash lubricated Retaining Spring, Body ' Nut 🛰 Regulator White PTFE Knurled Spindle Washer Knob